mcopley08/troll-me/README.md

 - [Animate.css](http://daneden.github.io/animate.css/) is already included in the package, so if you wanted to improve on the UI it is available.

-## IMPORTANT NOTE
+## IMPORTANT NOTES
+> Do **NOT** change the application in such a way that the algorithm will post to the user's Facebook profile _without_ asking them for permission beforehand.
-Do **NOT** change this application to generate anything with profanity, or any material that is offensive or sexual.
+> Do **NOT** change this application to generate anything with profanity, or any material that is offensive or sexual.